 Qualifications for Print

-SUBMISSION DEADLINE: October 31st, 2017 at 11:59 PM
+VOL. 8 NO. 1 SUBMISSION DEADLINE: July 6 at 11:59 PM PST

-Qualifications for Blog
+Qualifications for Digital Content

-The Claremont Journal of Law and Public Policy’s blog is a more accessible and abbreviated version of our hard-copy publication.
+Our digital forum is a more accessible and abbreviated version of our hard-copy publication.
 Pieces published on the blog are often based around current events, but they are not limited to these topics.
 The most important factor that we are looking for in submissions is the quality of legal or public policy analysis of an issue or current event.
 The scope of this issue can be large—themes relevant to international law or Constitutional questions—or they can be relatively small in scope—questions surrounding a local law or public policy debate.
 The best submissions will fully answer these questions: what is the significance of this issue?
 Why does it matter?